Autistic children and young people feel marginalised and isolated.

 How your support can make a difference

-£100 could provide five autistic young people with one to one careers information and guidance.
-With few autistic people in any kind of employment, providing this support is vital.
+£100 could provide autistic young people with one-to-one careers information and guidance.
+With very few autistic people in employment, providing this support is vital to accessing the workplace.

 Having finished his studies at a mainstream college, Taylor was struggling with his mental health and becoming more isolated.

 With the support of Ambitious about Autism, Taylor took part in our supported internships programme, run by Ambitious College, at a North London hospital.
 Taylor completed taster days with various departments and chose the porter’s team for his first rotation.